-This publication was released by the Department of Public Safety, Division of Victim Assistance and Forensic Science, produced at the cost of \$0.50 per copy to educate victims of domestic violence, sexual assault, and stalking about their rights and services available to them throughout the state.
+This publication was released by the Deparment of Public Safety, Division of the Alaska State Troopers, produced at the cost of \\\\\ per copy to educate victims of domestic violence, sexual assault, and stalking about thier rights and services available to them through out the state.
 This publication was printed in Anchorage, Alaska.